Council and Committee Guidelines, Charges and Descriptions

 Composition:

-• The Committee shall consist of five (5) members, including
+• The committee shall consist of five (5) members, including

-• The Second Vice President of the Association
+• The second vice president of the Association

-• The Third Vice President of the Association
+• The third vice president of the Association

-• The Secretary of the Association
+• The secretary of the Association

-• One Member-at-Large appointed by the current President of the Association, to serve during their board membership.
+• One member-at-large of the Board of Directors appointed by the current president of the Association, to serve during their board membership.

 Term of Office: One year